alphasp/taggd/README.md

 taggd
 =====

-A configurable jQuery plugin that allows you to tag images.
+A configurable jQuery plugin that allows you to tag images with pulse effect.

 ## 1. Installation

-[Download the archive](https://github.com/timseverien/taggd/archive/v2.0.3.zip) or browse the repository.
+[Download the archive](https://github.com/alphasp/taggd/archive/master.zip) or browse the repository.

 Then include it after your jQuery file.